zalora/binlog-parser/README.md

     DB_DSN	 Database connection string, needs read access to information_schema

+## Example usage

+Using `dbuser` and no password, connecting to `information_schema` database on localhost, parsing the binlog file `/some/binlog.bin`:

+    DB_DSN=dbuser@/information_schema ./binlog-parser /some/binlog.bin

 ## Matching field names and data

 The mysql binlog format doesn't include the fieldnames for row events (INSERT/UPDATE/DELETE).
 As the goal of the parser is to output